-Earns lots of praise for providing detailed information, informative real-life examples, and intense sample test questions.
-Written by professionals in the field to emphasize key topics likely found on the exam.
+Provides detailed information, informative real-life examples, and intense sample test questions.
+Written by professionals in field to emphasize key topics likely found on the exam.

 Explanations are easy to read and understand.
-Test-taking strategies included; free DVD offered.
-Book is structured in an approachable chapter format.
+Structured in an approachable chapter format.
+Test-taking strategies included.
+Free DVD offered.

-It’s exciting to embark on a new career in the insurance industry.
-Whether you’ll be selling policies or operating as an adjuster for property and casualty insurance, you’re required to pass an exam before you’re allowed to work.
+It’s exciting to embark on a new career in the property and casuallty insurance industry.
+Whether you’ll be selling policies or operating as an adjuster for property and casualty insurance, you might be required to pass the exam, depending on your home state.
 Between new vocabulary words, concepts, and laws, you have a lot to learn.
-With the test date around the corner, it’s time to invest in a property and casualty insurance exam prep book.
+With the test date around the corner, you should consider a property and casualty insurance exam prep book.

 Studying as an adult is different from studying as a child, which is why these books are tailored to different learning styles.
 Content is presented in a few ways, so it’s easy to find one that suits you.
 You might prefer conceptual overviews arranged in chapters or opt to challenge yourself with quizzes that mirror real test questions.
 Once you understand the basics of property and casualty insurance, you’ll appreciate the context of real-life examples included in the prep books.

 While you have a lot of information to master, it’s an easier task with the aid of the right exam prep book.

 General knowledge: Most of the property and casualty exam prep books cover information contained in the general knowledge portion of the test.
 Their extensive coverage includes types of insurance, policy coverage, legal definitions, risk, and contracts.
 The policy overviews discuss property; homeowner’s, commercial, and worker’s compensation insurance; as well as other common policies.
 While each exam prep book organizes and explains the information differently, each aims to be as inclusive as possible.